Mon to Fri:

 Point Of Use Wter Filter

 Point-of-use (POU) water filters, also known as point-of-entry filters, are systems designed to purify water when used, such as at a faucet or tap.
-These types of filters are installed at specific water outlets where drinking or cooking water is needed.
+These filters are installed at specific water outlets where drinking or cooking water is needed.

 Pros